 As the School of the Art Institute of Chicago (SAIC) continues to respond to the COVID-19 pandemic, we are working to meet every new challenge with responses that value safety and try to preserve the greatest possible portion of the educational experience for our community.

 - Read Governor Pritzker's plan Restore Illinois: A Public Health Approach To Safely Reopen Our State.

 - On March 27, we learned of the first positive test of COVID-19 among our campus community.
 Given the prevalence of COVID-19 in the Chicago area and our first positive test, it is imperative that we act with prudence by assuming that there are additional cases of COVID-19 in our community and beyond.
 Those you encounter may be carriers of the virus, even if they do not present symptoms.
 You may be, too.
 At the recommendation of the Chicago Department of Public Health (CDPH), we will not send campus-wide alerts for each positive case, given that all of us should already be exercising maximum caution.

-- Spring Break is extended until April 3.
+- Spring Break was extended until April 3.

-- Remote classes begin on April 6, and Critique Week will now take place April 20-24.
+- Remote classes began on April 6, and Critique Week took place April 20-24.

 - SAIC's campus is closed to all but essential staff and students who successfully appealed to remain in their residence hall.

 - The Gene Siskel Film Center is closed.